-Purpose of the Office

-The goal of catechesis is to lead others to union with Christ through initial evangelization, a prayerful encounter with Jesus, and then deeper understanding of the Faith, with growth in faith, hope, charity and daily prayer.
-The Office of Catechesis and Evangelization fosters the formation of adults so that they can fulfill their responsibility as confirmed Catholics to hand on the Faith.
+Purpose of the Office: The goal of catechesis is to lead others to union with Christ through initial evangelization and ongoing formation in faith, hope, and charity.
+The Office of Catechesis and Evangelization fosters the faith formation of adults so that they can fulfill their responsibility as confirmed Catholics to hand on the Faith.
 As authentic witnesses of Jesus Christ, those who teach the Faith need ongoing formation in fervent sacramental living, prayer and training in Methodology, Scripture, and Doctrine.